wp-plugins/upprev/readme.txt

 * IMPROVMENT: upgrade YARPP integration, minimum YARPP version: 3.5.x
 * IMPROVMENT: added color chooser (only PRO version)
 * IMPROVMENT: replace moble detection function to [Mobile_Detect](http://mobiledetect.net)
-* IMPROVMENT: added box to front page thx to [SARed](http://wordpress.org/support/profile/sared) [Using Upprev on a front page with latest posts?](http://wordpress.org/support/topic/using-upprev-on-a-front-page-with-latest-posts)
 * IMPROVMENT: upgrade iWorks Option Class to version: 1.7.1
 * REFACTORING: moved code to class
 * BUGFIX: added version number to upprev.css
 * BUGFIX: fixed bug with removing filter name
 * BUGFIX: fixed problem with $('body').offset() by changng it to scrollTop() function
 * TYPO: "Anlalitics" should be "Analytics" thx to Knut Sparhell

+= 3.3.16 =

+* BUGFIX: Excerpt number of words to show option not working for a concrete excerpt. thx to [gyalokai](http://wordpress.org/support/profile/gyalokai) [Excerpt number of words to show option not working](http://wordpress.org/support/topic/excerpt-number-of-words-to-show-option-not-working)
+* IMPROVMENT: update IworksOptionClass to 1.7.2
+* IMPROVMENT: added box to front page thx to [SARed](http://wordpress.org/support/profile/sared) [Using Upprev on a front page with latest posts?](http://wordpress.org/support/topic/using-upprev-on-a-front-page-with-latest-posts)

 = 3.3.15 =